mattsmith135/APOD/README.md

 If you want to find out more about the APOD API, [click here](https://api.nasa.gov/) and browse APIs until you find 'APOD'.

+## Project Installation

+This program is only intended for local deployment.
+If you want to get this up and running on your own device, do the following:

+1. Download and unzip the ZIP file (which can be downloaded from Github)

+2. Visit the [NASA website](https://api.nasa.gov/) and follow the steps to generate an API key

+3. Within the scripts folder of the project, create a javascript file called apiKey.js.
+In apiKey.js, write: `var apiKey = your_API_key`

+4. Run index.html in a browser of your choice

 ## Challenges I faced during development
 ### 1: Implementing APOD navigation